 Virtual assistants are great at taking time-consuming setup off your hands.
 They can source images for posts (another time-suck), format it correctly and check previews to ensure that it looks good for publishing.

-Your Virtual Assistant can manage your publishing schedule to ensure that posts are going up regularly, a vital piece of any content marketing plan.
+Your Virtual Assistant can manage your publishing schedule to ensure that social media posts are going up regularly, which is a vital piece of any content marketing plan.

 Thorough research is the lynchpin of any effective content marketing strategy.
 In fact, we’d go as far as saying you’re wasting your time getting started on content writing without it.

-As with other parts of website content creation, the research piece is no quick task, not if you really want to develop an effective strategy.
-As long as you are there to guide strategy and provide a defined process, your virtual assistant can take care of many aspects of content research for you.
+As with other parts of website content creation, the research piece is no quick task, not if you really want to enhance marketing content.
+As long as you are there to guide the strategy and provide a defined process, your virtual assistant can take care of many aspects of content research for you.

 For example, here are some key areas of research:

-A virtual assistant can monitor aspects of your target market.
+One way to amplify your content writing efforts is to have a virtual assistant monitor aspects of your target market.
 For example, you might have them set up alerts for certain keywords and look out for new technologies, or moves made by certain competitors.

 Virtual assistants might keep an eye on forums or news sites, looking out for opportunities, potential threats or general developments.
 They might spot new potential distribution channels for you and investigate how they work.